 There are of course many more OnPage factors, but you can’t get around these ten:

 Without good content, nothing will work on your page.
 So-called holistic content and its quality are therefore one of the most important ranking factors.
 Google has been expanding semantic search for years.
 Updates such as BERT and SMITH train the algorithm to understand connections and relationships between words and thus their context.
 This way, it recognizes the actual added value that your users get from your content.
 According to the search intentions of the users, the algorithm therefore displays suitable content even more targeted to search queries.
-Multimedia content is also important.
+Multimedia content is also essential.
 A picture is worth a thousand words – so visualizing your content is a clear plus!
 Moreover, in addition to rankings in the normal SERPs, you can also achieve a positioning in the image search.

-TIP: Know the search intentions of your users!
+Know the search intentions of your users!
 Do they want to be informed, buy or a mixture of both?
 Align your content accordingly.

 The search intent tells you what the user expects from the content of your page.
 Google analyzes this and provides the user with the appropriate content.
 Roughly, search intentions can be divided into four areas:

 So, you can only rank with your content for search queries if you know what intent your target audience is searching with.
 If your content and the search intent match perfectly, you increase the probability of generating better rankings.

 You can only rank for specific search queries with the right keywords.
 For this reason, a detailed keyword research is important.
 It helps you to create targeted content.